divin3circle/campus-voice/README.md

 - Responsive design for various devices.
 - Real-time feedback from the blockchain

 **New Feature**: Institutions can now log in to the institution section and set up election details.
+Visit [https://your-vercel-project.vercel.app/](https://your-vercel-project.vercel.app/) to view the latest update.

 ## 😎 Future Improvements